The Audition (2015 film)

 The Audition is a 2015 comedy short film directed by Martin Scorsese and written by Terence Winter.
 It stars Robert De Niro and Leonardo DiCaprio, playing fictionalized versions of themselves, who travel through Asia and compete against each other for a potential role in Scorsese's next film.
 Brad Pitt, also playing a fictionalized version of himself, makes a cameo appearance.

 The short was created to promote Studio City, a hotel casino resort located in Macau.
 It is Scorsese's first film to feature both De Niro and DiCaprio.
-Both actors had individually collaborated with Scorsese several times in the past, but the three had never worked on the same project together.
+Both actors had individually collaborated with Scorsese several times in the past, and had appeared in the same films with one another, but the three had never worked on the same project together.
 They would eventually work together once again for the 2023 feature film Killers of the Flower Moon.

 Plot

 Actors Robert De Niro and Leonardo DiCaprio meet with director Martin Scorsese at the City of Dreams Resort in Manila.
 Both actors are auditioning for Scorsese's newest film, about a ruthless businessman that runs an international casino chain.
 Despite their long histories of working with Scorsese, De Niro and DiCaprio learn they are competing against one another for the same role.

 Scorsese explains the potential role to his two longtime collaborators as they continue to Studio City in Macau.
 As De Niro and DiCaprio listen, both exhaust Scorsese with their personal cases as to why they are right for the part.
 While the three have dinner in the hotel, Scorsese becomes inspired when he sees a billboard featuring actor Brad Pitt.

 The three then make their way towards Japan.
-Scorsese announces that he can make the film without the character; "he's superfluous to the entire narrative of the film", and quickly parts ways with the two.
-As De Niro and DiCaprio wonder why they were not selected, they catch Scorsese meeting with Pitt, who had arrived in Japan on short notice.
-Pitt delivers a few line readings, but Scorsese looks unimpressed.
+Scorsese suddenly announces that he can make the film without the character, calling him "superfluous to the entire narrative of the film".
+He says the two actors are no longer needed and quickly parts ways with them.

+While De Niro and DiCaprio wonder the director's sudden change of heart, they catch Scorsese meeting with Pitt, who had arrived in Japan on short notice.
 De Niro and DiCaprio realize that Pitt was chosen for the role, and the two walk off in disappointment.
+As Pitt sits down with Scorsese, the actor delivers a few line readings, but the director looks unimpressed.

-With the audition over, the two decide to enjoy their evening in Japan with one another.
+With the audition over, De Niro and DiCaprio end their brief rivalry and decide to enjoy their evening in Japan with one another.